Cody Grimm: Professional

 Grimm was drafted in the seventh round (210th overall) of the 2010 NFL draft by the Tampa Bay Buccaneers as a safety.

 On July 29, 2010, Grimm signed a four-year contract with the Buccaneers worth $1.85 million.

 Grimm earned a spot on the Buccaneers' 53-man roster on September 4, 2010.
-On September 23, 2010, he replaced Tanard Jackson as the team's starting free safety after Jackson was suspended a year for violating the NFL's substance abuse policy.
+On September 23, he replaced Tanard Jackson as the team's starting free safety after Jackson was suspended a year for violating the NFL's substance abuse policy.
 Grimm was the third rookie from Tampa Bay's 2010 draft class to be named a starter for the season.
-On October 10, 2010, during a 24–21 win over the Cincinnati Bengals, at Paul Brown Stadium, Grimm got his first career interception, which he returned 11 yards for his first career touchdown.
+On October 10, during a 24–21 win over the Cincinnati Bengals, at Paul Brown Stadium, Grimm got his first career interception, which he returned 11 yards for his first career touchdown.
 His season was cut short after suffering a fractured left fibula in a game against the Baltimore Ravens.

-After coming back from injury, Grimm started the 2011 NFL season as the Tampa Bay Buccaneers starting free safety.
-He finished with 11 tackles, 10 solo and 1 assisted and a pass deflection in three games before colliding with teammate Geno Hayes in a game against the Atlanta Falcons on September 25, 2011.
-On September 28, 2011, the Bucs officially placed Grimm on injured reserve for the second straight year, ending his season with another setback.
+After coming back from injury, Grimm started the 2011 NFL season as the Buccaneers' starting free safety.
+He finished with 11 tackles, 10 solo and one assisted, and a pass deflection in three games before colliding with teammate Geno Hayes in a game against the Atlanta Falcons on September 25, 2011.
+On September 28, the Bucs officially placed Grimm on injured reserve for the second straight year, ending his season with another setback.